 This category of faculty performance refers to a wide variety of instructional activities that engage faculty peers and others to facilitate student learning.
 Teaching also includes activities such as mentoring, advising, and supervision.
-The norm for workload effort expected in the area of teaching for the typical tenure-track/tenured teaching faculty is 60%.
 By definition, scholarly teachers (see KSU Faculty Handbook Section 3.4) demonstrate mastery of the current knowledge and methodology of their discipline(s).
 Teaching effectiveness at KSU will be assessed and evaluated not only from the perspective of the teacher's pedagogical intentions but also from the perspective of student learning.
 Such assessment may employ multiple methods, including a variety of classroom techniques.
 Instruments to assess student perceptions of their own learning should not be the sole means but may be used in conjunction with other instruments.
 Depending on the faculty member's situational context, evaluation of teaching and curricular contributions will not be limited to classroom activities but will also focus on the quality and significance of a faculty member's contributions to larger communities.
 Examples include curricular development, community-engaged teaching practices, program assessment, student mentoring and supervision, public lectures and workshops, teaching abroad and international exchange, and academic advising.